Calderdale Shared Transport Hubs

 The Hebden Bridge idea is nowhere near existing public transport stops.
 How will a mobility-impaired, or even a doddery old person with no digital skills, access the information?

-Apples asked 3 days ago
+Apples asked about 1 month ago

 Thank you for your message and for raising this important point about accessibility and the proximity of the hub to existing public transport stops.